-Thanks largely to Frank Zappa’s clean production and the band’s modicum of maturity, this may be Grand Funk’s most sophisticated vinyl outing to date.
-Be that as it rnay, however, the album contains nary a memorable tune and little of what its self-congratulatory title promises.
+Thanks largely to Frank Zappa’s production and the band’s modicum of maturity, Good Singin’, Good Playin’ may be Grand Funk Railroad‘s most sophisticated vinyl outing to date.
+Be that as it may, however, the album contains nary a memorable tune and little of what its self-congratulatory title promises.
 When all is said and done, in fact, it might best be melted down into an ashtray.

 To enjoy these boom-boom tracks, which find Grand Funk repeating a few chords ad nauseam, you ought to first take a whole lot of reds; to simply get through them, you ought to at least drop a couple of aspirin.